yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 ## Warm Up

 Visit [the DisneyPlus login page](https://www.disneyplus.com/login).
-As a user, if you were to enter your email then click "Continue", what what you expect to happen next?
+As a user, if you were to enter your email, then click "Continue," what would you expect to happen next?

 Visit [the Discord login page](https://discordapp.com/login).
-As a user, if you were to enter your email and password then click "Login", what what you expect to happen next?
+As a user, if you were to enter your email and password, then click "Login," what would you expect to happen next?

 <div class="try-it">
   <h2>Turn & Talk</h2>